Austin Money Laundering Lawyer

 When you contact the Austin money laundering lawyers at Cofer & Connelly, PLLC, our team can explain what you need to know about these charges so that you can effectively respond to these serious accusations.

-Get in touch with our office today by calling (512) 991-0576 or by contacting us online!
+Get in touch with our money laundering attorney in Austin today by calling (512) 991-0576 or by contacting us online!

-What is Federal Money Laundering?
+What Is Federal Money Laundering?

 Under 18 USC § 1956, money laundering involves making illegally obtained money appear legitimate.
 For instance, if you have money from illegal activities like drug trafficking or fraud, and you use it in regular financial transactions without drawing attention, you're engaging in money laundering.
 This can include depositing money in a bank, buying property, or making investments.

 To convict you of money laundering, a prosecutor must prove several points.
 First, they need to show that you knew the money came from an illegal source.
 You don't need to know the exact crime, just that the money was illegally obtained.
 Secondly, your participation in a financial transaction with this money is crucial.
-This includes a wide range of financial activities like depositing, withdrawing, transferring money, or using a safety deposit box.
+This includes a wide range of financial activities like depositing, withdrawing, transferring money, or using a safe deposit box.
 Finally, the prosecutor must show your intent.
 They need to prove that your involvement had a specific purpose, such as promoting further illegal activities, hiding the illegal source of the money, or evading reporting requirements.

-What are the Penalties for Money Laundering?
+What Are the Penalties for Money Laundering?

 If you knowingly engage in financial transactions with money from illegal activities and intend to promote more illegal activities or hide the nature, source, or control of this money, or avoid state or federal reporting requirements, you could face a fine of up to $500,000 or twice the value of the property involved, whichever is greater.
 Additionally, you could receive a prison sentence of up to 20 years.